New Online Course - Pen Nib and Ink

 — What if I miss classes, entirely or partially?
 What if my connection is unstable?

-The classes are ALL fully recorded (regardless of whether students are missing or not) and shared on the next day as private videos on my channel on YouTube.
+The classes are ALL fully recorded (regardless of whether students are missing or not) and shared as private videos on my channel on YouTube, then remaining permanently there.
 Hence anyone enrolled can watch or rewatch the whole content afterward as many times as necessary.

 — Is critique offered?